Material Product System: Differences from SNA

 The main structural differences between MPS and UNSNA are attributable to a different interpretation of newly created value, and of the accumulation of stocks of wealth.
 Consequently, there are differences in grossing and netting procedures for the main aggregates.
 In MPS, many services are not regarded as value-adding, and therefore excluded from the total net output.
 As the name suggests, the MPS aims to measure the annual output of material goods, in contrast with services.
 In MPS the economy is divided up into three sectors: (1) productive enterprises, (2) the non-productive sphere, and (3) households.
 Typically the planning authorities also collected comprehensive data on the physical units of products produced.
 This is normally not the case in conventional national accounts, which measure only the momentary market value of outputs produced.

 Attribution to Marx and Smith

 The MPS accounts originated in the Soviet Union, around the same time that the first Western attempts were also made to create systematic social accounts (i.e. in the later 1920s and 1930s).
-They were influenced by the ideas Karl Marx had about the creation and accumulation of wealth, and about productive and unproductive labour in capitalist society.
+Russia already had a strong tradition of statistical analysis, and Lenin had emphasized the importance of statistics.
+The MPS concepts and methods were influenced by the ideas Karl Marx had about the creation and accumulation of wealth, and about productive and unproductive labour in capitalist society.
 However, Marx himself never attempted to create any system of social accounts for socialist economies; his own economic categories concerned the capitalist mode of production, and not a socialist economy.
 Further, the MPS accounts used a definition of "unproductive labor" which was closer to that of Adam Smith than to that of Marx.
 The MPS standard accounting system was adopted by CMEA countries in 1969.